ibm-garage-dach/cloud-native-bootcamp-iks/lab-12-sysdig.md

 $ while true; do sleep 1; curl http://localhost:8080/status/200 -si | head -1 ; done
 ```

-It can take a few minutes until the metric data flows into your Sysdig instance for the first time.
+It can take a few minutes until the metrics data flows into your Sysdig instance for the first time.

 1. Create a new Custom Dashboard based on the Kubernetes Service Golden Signal default templates called "'YOUR-INITIALS' Web Service - Golden Signals" with your namespace as scope and add it to your favorites